 Types of Insulation

-Insulation materials run the gamut from bulky fiber materials such as fiberglass, rock and slag wool, cellulose, and natural fibers to rigid foam boards to sleek foils.
-Bulky materials resist conductive and -- to a lesser degree -- convective heat flow in a building cavity.
-Rigid foam boards trap air or another gas to resist conductive heat flow.
+Insulation materials run the gamut from bulky fiber materials such as fiberglass, rockwool, cellulose, and natural fibers to rigid foam boards to sleek foils.
+Bulky materials resist conductive heat flow in a building cavity.
+Rigid foam boards trap air or another gas in their cells to resist conductive heat flow.
 Highly reflective foils in radiant barriers and reflective insulation systems reflect radiant heat away from living spaces, making them particularly useful in cooling climates.
-Other less common materials such as cementitious and phenolic foams and vermiculite and perlite are also available.
+Other less common materials such as cementitious and phenolic foams and perlite are also available.